Last Updated | November 28, 2022

-Moreover, Cerner Corp. did the partnership with Lumeris in 2018 and invested $266 million in some of Lumeris’ value-based care tools which further help put it on the map.
+Moreover, Cerner Corp. did a partnership with Lumeris in 2018 and invested $266 million in some of Lumeris’ value-based care tools which further helped put it on the map.

 Cerner’s telehealth software can be deployed on-premise or cloud-based.
 It is ideal for physician practices of different sizes; it offers support to 5O+ medical specialties.
 Its principal functions and features include data analysis, custom templates, direct messaging, e-prescribing, narrative reports, chart search, patient portal, and medicare eligibility confirmation.

 Cerner’s client base includes many high-profile medical care providers, including the following: